slanska/flexilite/README.md

 - define full text search indexes on any column and do full text search
 - enable tracking all changes (enabled by default) for full traceability
 - convert scalar column or group columns to array, or extract it to a separate table
-- create columns with special types: geospatial, for example, with ability to perform efficient lookup on these columns using reversed indexes.
+- create columns with special types: geospatial, for example, with ability to perform efficient lookup on these columns using reversed indexes
+- related data (like order and its details) may be grouped together and stored physically in the same area of data file.
+Such data can be retrieved all in the single request reducing loading time
+- role based access rules, table-, row- and column-level
+- import documents in XML, JSON, Yaml, CSV format
+- convert existing RDBMS databases into Flexilite format

 ## Schema refactoring patterns
 -Extract 1 or more fields from existing table to a new table (or merge to existing one) and convert it to reference (with name)